whatgoodisaroad/cablejs/README.md

 ## What is cable.js?

-cable.js is an Functional Reactive Programming (FRP) runtime, an event system, an effect system, a module loader and dependency injector all unified under a common syntax.
+cable.js is an Functional Reactive Programming (FRP) runtime, an event system, and module loader all unified under a common syntax.

 One way to think of cable.js is in terms of require.js.
 Require allows you to write scripts that depend on other scripts.
 This is generally only used at